invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 ## Implementation

-The majority of data structures in the backend are [pydantic](https://github.com/pydantic/pydantic) models.
+The majority of data structures in the backend are [pydantic] models.
 Pydantic provides OpenAPI schemas for all models and we then generate TypeScript types from those.

 The OpenAPI schema is parsed at runtime into our invocation templates.

-Workflows and all related data are modeled in the frontend using [zod](https://github.com/colinhacks/zod).
+Workflows and all related data are modeled in the frontend using [zod].
 Related types are inferred from the zod schemas.

 > In python, invocations are pydantic models with fields.
-These fields become inputs.
+These fields become node inputs.
 The invocation's `invoke()` function returns a pydantic model - its output.
-Like the invocation itself, the output model has any number of fields, which become outputs.
+Like the invocation itself, the output model has any number of fields, which become node outputs.

 ### zod Schemas and Types